 As you consider Outdoor Master’s full ‘Chasing Blue’ iSUP lineup, your key decision factors will be the width and thickness of your board.
 Choose wider iSUPS for the most stability.
 Choose narrower iSUP options for improved tracking and straightaway speed.

 If you’re a bigger paddler like me, error toward iSUPs that are 6″ thick.
 You’ll appreciate the extra volume — and appreciate it even more when you paddle out with a friend.

 Most Outdoor Master iSUPs currently have plenty of D-loops for gear attachments or kayak-seat attachments, but the Synergy iSUP has a nearly bare deck.
 It also has a full-coverage non-slip EVA pad.
 Why?
 It’s designed for iSUP yoga enthusiasts.
 The clear deck gives you space for yoga poses and will let you spread out to enjoy some on-board exercise.
 Alternately, the Synergy is great for kids — the cushy deck will let them them climb and play on the board together without grabbing or tripping over a bunch of bungies and a center handle.

 The Outdoor Master Infinite is a midrange, do-it-all inflatable standup board with a great price-to-value ratio.
-It’s stable for beginners.
-Better yet, it’s sized to handle larger paddlers, yet it’s nimble enough to deliver an enjoyable ride.
+It’s stable for beginners, and it’s rugged dual-layer design makes it suitable for fishing.
+Better yet, it’s sized to handle larger paddlers — yet it’s nimble enough to deliver an enjoyable ride for most everyone.
 Highly recommended.